 No notifications or alerts when the phone is locked?

 Not getting notified of messages coming in when iPhone or another iDevice is locked?
-If you’re not seeing or hearing any alerts only when your iPhone or iDevice is locked (display sleep mode,) enable the Show on Lock Screen setting.
+If you don’t see or hear any alerts when your iPhone or iDevice is locked (display sleep mode,) enable the Show on Lock Screen setting.
 Go to Settings > Notifications > Messages and verify that Show on Lock Screen is toggled on.

 Reset Network Settings